neerajsingh0101/active_record_no_table-10-abc2/README.markdown

 == Introduction

-This is a gem to
+Using ActiveRecord validation utilitites is difficult if you do not have a table for your model.
+This gem makes it easy to use validation tools even if the model does not have a corresponding table.

-== How to install this gem
+== How to install

 <pre>
   <code>